Kristal-g/kristal-g.github.io/_posts/2021-05-08-SYSRET_Shellcode.md

 ```

 **And that's it!
 It just works :)**
+The [full shellcode](https://github.com/Kristal-g/kristal-g.github.io/blob/master/assets/code/shellcode_iret_blog.asm) is on my github.
+Notice that it has hardcoded offsets for my build that must to be changed for it to work on other builds.

 A weird quirk about it is that when I'm trying to exit the shell it's stuck for some reason.
-I don't know why, as I've not spent much time debugging it, because it's possible to terminate the _cmd.exe_ and its _conhost.exe_ externally with no problem.
+I don't know why, as I've not spent much time debugging it, because it is possible to just terminate the _cmd.exe_ and its _conhost.exe_ externally with no problem instead of exiting.
 <br/>

 ## Summary